Volunteers’ Code of Conduct

-4.1 Volunteers should not engage in physical contact with clients when there is a reasonable possibility of psychological harm to the client as a result of such contact.
+4.1 Volunteers should not engage in physical contact with clients when such contact is unwarranted or when there is implicit or explicit objection from clients.
 Where physical contact is unavoidable in the course of client services, volunteers are to ensure that clear, appropriate and culturally-sensitive boundaries to such contact are set and observed.

 4.2 Volunteers should not develop emotional or physical relationships with clients.
 Should these emerge, or should a client indicate an interest in such a relationship, a volunteer should promptly inform his supervisor and make arrangements to discharge himself, in an orderly way, from providing services to this client.

 4.3 Volunteers should not solicit or accept any payment, whether in money or in kind, from clients in the course of performing their TWC2 duties.
 Should a client offer a gift, donation or compensation, such will be received as a gift, donation or compensation to TWC2, and not to the volunteer personally.
 Gifts, donations or compensation of substantial quantity or value, when offered, must be referred to TWC2 management for a decision about acceptance.